-Feature Within Woodland(s) Cpts Adjacent to Woodland(s) Map No Biodiversity- Designations Site of Special Scientific Interest Yes 🖂 No 🗌 (all) Yes 🗌 No 🖂 3 Special Area of Conservation Yes 🗌 No 🖂 Yes 🗌 No 🖂 Tree Protection Order Yes 🗌 No 🖂 Yes  No 🗌 3 Special Protection Area Yes 🗌 No 🖂 Yes 🗌 No 🖂 Ramsar Site Yes 🗌 No 🖂 Yes 🗌 No 🖂 National Nature Reserve Yes 🗌 No 🖂 Yes 🗌 No 🖂 Local Nature Reserve Yes 🗌 No 🖂 Yes 🗌 No 🖂 Other (please Specify): Yes 🗌 No 🖂 Yes 🗌 No 🖂 NotesAll of the woodland is include The site citation documents Map 3.
-The eastern part of t and the western part (compa- considered to be in unfavour England because of the press native species, and low levelIt will be necessary to seek a otesAll of the woodland is included as part of the "Scords Wood and Brockhoult Mount" SSSI The site citation documents are attached as Appendix 2 and the boundary is shown on Map 3.
+Feature Within Woodland(s) Adjacent to Woodland(s) Map No Biodiversity- Designations Site of Special Scientific Interest Yes 🖂 No 🗌 (all) Yes 🗌 No 🖂 3 Special Area of Conservation Yes 🗌 No 🖂 Yes 🗌 No 🖂 Tree Protection Order Yes 🗌 No 🖂 Yes 🖂 No 🗌 3 Special Protection Area Yes 🗌 No 🖂 Yes 🗌 No 🖂 Ramsar Site Yes 🗌 No 🖂 Yes 🗌 No 🖂 National Nature Reserve Yes 🗌 No 🖂 Yes 🗌 No 🖂 Local Nature Reserve Yes 🗌 No 🖂 Yes 🗌 No 🖂 Other (please Specify): Yes 🗌 No 🖂 Yes 🗌 No 🖂 The site citation documents Map 3.
+The eastern part of and the western part (comp considered to be in unfavou England because of the pre native species, and low leve It will be necessary to seek considered likely to damage There is a Tree Preservation Ide Hill - by Sevenoaks Dis otesAll of the woodland is included as part of the "Scords Wood and Brockhoult Mount" SSSI.
+The site citation documents are attached as Appendix 2 and the boundary is shown on Map 3.
 The eastern part of the wood (compartments 1 & 2) is SSSI management unit 1 and the western part (compartments 3-5) is management unit 16.
 The latter was considered to be in unfavourable condition at its last assessment (in 2013) by Natural England because of the presence of more than 5% conifer cover, the presence of non- native species, and low levels of deadwood and open space.It will be necessary to seek consent from Natural England for any operations which are considered likely to damage the special interest of the site (as listed in Appendix 2).There is a Tree Preservation Order (TPO no 13 / 1981 - Hanging Bank, Wheatsheaf Hill, Ide Hill - by Sevenoaks District Council) on a small area just to the north-west of the property boundary - also shown on Map 3.

-Feature Within Woodland(s) Cpts Map No Notes
+Feature Within Woodland(s) Map No Notes

-Biodiversity - Pri ority Species
+Biodiversity - Priority Species -

 Schedule 1 Birds Species Yes 🗌 No 🖂 See below

-Mammals (Red Squ irrel, Water Vole, Yes 🗌 No 🖂 No records
+Mammals (Red Squirrel, Water Vo le, Yes 🗌 No 🖂 No records

 Pine Marten etc.)

 Reptiles (grass snake, adder, Yes 🖂 No 🗌 See below

 common lizard etc.)

 Plants Yes 🗌 No 🖂 See below

 Fungi/Lichens Yes 🗌 No 🖂 See below

-Invertebrates (butt erflies, moths, Yes 🗌 No 🖂 See below
+Invertebrates (butterflies, moths, Yes 🗌 No 🖂 See below

 beetles etc.)

 Amphibians (pool frog, common Yes 🗌 No 🖂 No records within the

 toad) wood

-Other (please Spec ify): Badgers Yes 🗌 No 🖂 1f 7
+Other (please Specify): Badgers Yes 🗌 No 🖂 1f 7

+1 1